Using a CME U4MIDI to connect PianoStream to a Disklavier

 Difficulties with PianoStream playback

 It might be that the U4MIDI is working properly.
-PianoStream itself can sometimes require, for instance, that a floppy disk be inserted in the floppy disk drive (if present).
+On some Disklavier models, you might need a floppy disk inserted to use PianoStream, for instance.
 Please see my complete article on PianoStream problem-solving and solutions.

 Leave a Comment